 The SFU Library subscribes to a number of databases containing Applied Archaeology and CRM literature:

 Indexes core journal articles, conference proceedings, and other resources in the sciences, social sciences, arts, and humanities, can be used for citation analysis of research.
+A citation index contains the references cited by the authors of the publications covered by the index.
+You can use these references to do a cited reference search.
+This type of search enables you to find works that cite a previously published work.

 In addition, the following web-based portals may be useful: